|The Green Papers|

 States Chronologically States Alphabetically

-SB 5333, which moves the Presidential Primary from the 4th Tuesday in May to the 2nd Tuesday in March, was introduced on 20 January 2017.
+SB 5273 which moves the Presidential Primary from the 4th Tuesday in May to the second Tuesday in March, was signed by Governor Jay R. Inslee (Democratic) on 14 March 2019.

 A county that is wholly within a legislative district may choose its delegates to the state convention and the congressional district caucuses at the county convention.
 A county that is in more than one legislative district may choose its delegates to the state convention and the congressional district caucuses at legislative district caucuses during the county convention.

-County Conventions meet at 1 pm to elect delegates to the Congressional District caucuses and State Convention.
+County Conventions meet to elect delegates to the Congressional District caucuses and State Convention.
 They also adopt county platforms and resolutions.

-Sunday 21 June 2020 (presumably): State Convention / State Party Committee.
+Saturday 13 June - Sunday 14 June 2020: State Convention / State Party Committee.

 |Links Links to other web sites|